 - 220 gr raspberry curd

 - Preheat the oven to 180 C. Heat the cream, vanilla bean and seeds in a medium saucepan until it just comes to the boil.
 Remove from the heat and set aside, reserving the vanilla bean.
 Please the eggs and sugar in a bowl and whisk to combine.
 Gradually add the cream in and whisking until well combined.

 - Put the rhubarb in pieces into a saucepan and add sugar to your liking.
-Bring to the boil and boil until done.
+Bring to the boil and boil until it starts to fall apart

-- Place the rhubarb compote in the bottom of an ovendish.
+- Place the rhubarb curd (jam or lemon curd) in the bottom of an ovendish.

 - Cut the slices of brioche lengthwise into long think slices and spread each slice with some raspberry curd or jam.
 Roll into a rol and cut into two.
 Place the rolls in the rhubarb with the cut side up.
 Repeat until the ovendish is full.

 - Pour the creammixture over the top of the rhubarb rolls and leave to stand for 5-10 minutes before putting in the oven.